jsolly/johnsolly.dev/src/content/projects/johnsollydev.md

 The inception of JohnSolly.dev was driven by my desire to create a dedicated space for my professional portfolio, resume, and consulting services.
 I also sought an excuse to experiment with Astro.js, a technology that blends static site generation with client-side 'interactive islands.'

 ## Highlights
 JohnSolly.dev has some exciting features.
 I connected it to Stripe and Cal.com so anyone can pay for and book me for consulting services.
-You'll also notice that my [resume page](/resume) is just a single markdown file with some added CSS.
-This is an excellent example of how Astro.js can create a dynamic, interactive page with minimal effort.
+You'll also notice that my [resume page](/resume/) is just a single markdown file with some added CSS.

-## Overcoming Obstacles
-Migrating the portfolio content from my blog to this site was relatively straightforward, yet the project was not without its hurdles.
-Adapting Django's server-side templates to Astro.js's methodology required intelligent thought to preserve functionality while also doing things the 'Astro way.'
-I came across an interesting quirk where the testimonial carousel indicators went out of sync with the currently selected option.
-This was because .astro files contain NO client-side state.
-This limitation prompted me to leverage my Vue.js expertise, creating a dynamic Vue component encapsulated within an Astro island.

 ## Tech Stack
 I had heard good things about Astro.js for crafting static sites with dynamic, interactive 'islands.'
 Its unique approach to blending static site generation with client-side interactivity quickly won me over.
 It feels like Astro is a backend framework without all the overhead.

 I also used this site to learn more about Amazon's offerings, mainly as I work towards my AWS Solutions Architect certification.
-Initially deploying via AWS Amplify, I am transitioning to a more robust setup using AWS S3 and CloudFront.
+I initially deployed to AWS Amplify but have since migrated to S3, Cloudfront, and Route 53.
+I also used AWS Certificate Manager to manage my SSL certificate.

+## Overcoming Obstacles
+Migrating the portfolio content from my blog to this site was relatively straightforward, yet the project was not without its hurdles.
+Adapting Django's server-side templates to Astro.js's methodology required intelligent thought to preserve functionality while doing things the 'Astro way.'
+I came across an interesting quirk where the testimonial carousel indicators went out of sync with the currently selected option. .astro files contain NO client-side state, so I needed to move some of the logic that was in the template to the client-side JavaScript.

 ## Looking Ahead
-I am eager to address several [pending tasks](https://github.com/jsolly/johnsolly.dev/issues) in this project's repo in the coming weeks.
-I want to use more Amazon services, such as S3, Lambda, CloudFront, and Route 53, to host the website.
+Now that I've deployed to S3 and Cloudfront with Route 53 routing and DNS, I'd like to make the deployment more repeatable with Cloudformation and/or Terraform.